jjrscott/Lame/README.md

 Apple encourages the use of storyboards but keeping the flow out of view controllers is made almost impossible by the existence of `UIViewController.prepare(for:sender:)`.

-However, back in the ObjC days I used runtime magic and the knowledge that the whole process happens on the main thread to produce `performSegue(withIdentifier:prepare:)` which allows you to handle the preparation in the same code `performSegue` is called.
+However, back in the ObjC days, I used runtime magic and the knowledge that the whole process happens on the main thread to produce `performSegue(withIdentifier:prepare:)` which allows you to handle the preparation in the same code `performSegue` is called.
 In our case, the coordinator.

 ### ResultSemaphore

-`ResultSemaphore` extends `Result` across multiple threads in order to pass data from inside a block (say a network response) to the code waiting for it (say a network test).
+`ResultSemaphore` extends `Result` across multiple threads to pass data from inside a block (say a network response) to the code waiting for it (say a network test).
 Note how we can mix the two to produce code like:

 ```swift
 client.requestTrending(result: semaphore.signal)